 One of the best ways to style an overgrown pixie is with highlights.
 It can help frame your face well and add depth and dimension to your hair, too.
 Keep your undertone in mind when picking the color for your highlights.

 If you have curly but fine hair, your curls can look strangly.
 Opt for this stunning curly lob.
 It draws attention to your jawline and cheekbones.
 Use velcro rollers overnight to get this perfect look.

 You need edge to pull off an uneven pixie.
 If you have fine hair, an uneven pixie cut will create the illusion of thicker locks.
 Also, it draws attention away from any asymmetrical features on your face.

 Ideally, a pixie is cut short and pointy.
 So, when your hair grows out, it grows first at the bangs.
 Embrace the long bangs ‘cause they can really make your pixie look great.

 A grown out pixie does not look bad, but it can look unkempt and messy.
 Adding waves to your hair can accentuate the messy look without making it look bad.
-In fact, it can give a beachy vibe to your hair.
+In fact, it can give your hair a beachy vibe.

 Get your hair cut in a layered lob to draw attention to your facial features.
 The layers draw your eyes sideways, which brings out your eyes, lips, and cheekbones.
 They also make your hair look super thick!

 Feather out the ends of your pixie to accentuate your hair.
-This will add dimension to your locks and draw attention to your hair’s texture.
+This will add dimension to your locks and draw attention to your textured hair.
 It will also accentuate your face shape.

 The combed-down hair look is really big these days.
 But apart from being incredibly stylish, it can also make your fine hair look super chic.
 It is a great way to style your pixie without worrying about it looking scanty.